Simon Sebag Montefiore: Personal life

-Montefiore lives in London with his wife, the novelist Santa Montefiore (née Palmer-Tomkinson), and their two children.
+Montefiore lives in London with his wife, the novelist Santa Montefiore (née Palmer-Tomkinson).
+They have two children.
 He and his wife were brought together by the historian Andrew Roberts, who thought "they would be absolutely perfect for each other because they were the only two people he knew who could remember the words to Evita off by heart".
 The couple are friends of King Charles III and Queen Camilla.
 Montefiore was appointed as a Trustee of the National Portrait Gallery in September 2021.

-He publishes as Simon Sebag Montefiore, but prefers to be addressed as Sebag Montefiore.
+He publishes as Simon Sebag Montefiore but prefers to be addressed as Sebag Montefiore.

 Films and TV drama series

 Several of Montefiore's books are now being developed as either films or TV drama series.
 In February 2017, Angelina Jolie announced that she was developing "Simon Sebag Montefiore's Catherine the Great and Potemkin" with Universal Studios.
 Also in early 2017, the film studio Lionsgate Films announced it had bought Montefiore's Jerusalem: the Biography to make it into a long running multi episodic TV drama series which will be "character-driven, action-filled account of war, betrayal, faith, fanaticism, slaughter, persecution and co-existence in the universal holy city through the ages."
 Montefiore has likened it to Game of Thrones.
 The film scriptwriter and director Neil Jordan has been attached to the project to adapt the book for television, and he will also be acting as producer.

 In April 2016, 21st Century Fox announced that its animated division Blue Sky Studios, makers of the Ice Age series, had bought Royal Rabbits of London, the children's series of books written by Montefiore and Santa Montefiore, to develop into an animated feature film.
 In July 2018 it was announced that the screenwriter Will Davies has been attached to the project to adapt the book for the screen.
 Also in July 2018, it was announced that Hat Trick Productions had taken up an option on Montefiore's novel One Night in Winter, in order to make a TV adaptation.